 Imaging tests may find tumors, but often the only way to know for sure that a tumor is cancer is to remove a sample of tumor tissue to look at under the microscope.
 This is called a biopsy.
-If a thin needle that only removes tiny bits of tissue is used, it is called a fine needle aspiration, or FNA for short.
+If a thin needle that only removes tiny bits of tissue is used, it is called a fine needle aspiration, or FNA.
 When a larger needle that removes a thin cylindrical core of tissue is used, it is called a core needle biopsy.
 In either case, the biopsy is often done using a CT scan or ultrasound to guide the tip of the needle into the tumor.

 Since adrenal adenomas and cancers can look alike under the microscope, a biopsy may not be able to tell whether or not an adrenal tumor is cancerous.
 Also, a needle biopsy of an adrenal cancer can actually spread tumor cells.
 For these reasons, a biopsy is generally not done before surgery if an adrenal tumor's size and certain features seen on imaging tests suggest it is cancer.
-Work-up with blood tests for hormone production and imaging studies are more useful than biopsies in the diagnosis of adrenal cancer.
+A work-up with blood tests for hormone production and imaging studies are more useful than biopsies in the diagnosis of adrenal cancer.

 If the cancer appears to have metastasized (spread) to another part of the body such as the liver, then a needle biopsy of the metastasis may be done.
 If a patient is known to have an adrenal tumor and a liver biopsy shows adrenal cells are present in the liver, then the tumor is cancer.

 In general, a biopsy is only obtained in a patient with adrenal cancer when there are tumors outside the adrenals and the doctor needs to know if these are spread (metastases) from an adrenal cancer or are caused by some other cancer or disease.
-Adrenal tumors are sometimes biopsied when the patient is known to have a different type of cancer (like lung cancer) and knowing that there is spread to the adrenal glands would alter treatment.
+Adrenal tumors are sometimes biopsied when the patient is known to have a different type of cancer (like lung cancer) and knowing that it has spread to the adrenal glands would alter treatment.

 Tests for adrenal hormones

 Blood and urine tests to measure levels of adrenal hormones are important in deciding whether a patient with signs and symptoms of adrenal cancer has the disease.
 For urine tests, you may be asked to collect all of your urine for 24 hours.
-Blood and urine tests are as important as imaging studies in the diagnostic work-up of adrenal cancer.
+Blood and urine tests are as important as imaging tests in diagnosing adrenal cancer.
 Doctors choose which tests to do based on the patient's symptoms.
 Doctors know which symptoms are associated with high levels of certain hormones, so they can focus on ways to look for the hormones most likely to be affected.
 Often doctors will check hormone levels even when symptoms of high hormone levels are not present.
 This is because symptoms of abnormal hormone levels can be very subtle and blood tests may even be able to detect changes in hormone levels before symptoms occur.

 Tests for high cortisol levels